 German Strong Adjective Endings

 In English and in German, adjectives can be placed before nouns or after nouns.
 In German, if an adjective is placed before the noun, it takes specific endings depending on the case and gender of the noun.
-If an adjective is placed before the noun, and is preceded by an “ein”-word (indefinite article, negative artice, possessive article: ein, kein, mein, etc), then it has “strong” endings.
+If an adjective is placed before the noun, and is preceded by an “ein”-word (indefinite article, negative article, possessive article: ein, kein, mein, etc), then it has “strong” endings.

 Example:

 Eine Tomate ist rot.
-A tomato is red.

 The adjective “red” is placed behind the noun “Tomate”, so the adjective has no endings, and stays the same for any noun regardless of gender.
 However: